Skip to main content

 Weavr’s JavaScript UI library lets you capture and show sensitive information using customisable UI components without this information touching your servers.
 This ensures that you qualify for the lowest level of PCI compliance.

-The UI library offers the following components:
+The UI library offers the following UI components:

 If you want to embed a Weavr UI component on a page, you must include the library in the header section of the page.